Four Reasons to Diversify Your Coaching Staff

 Commonality Fosters Deeper Engagement

 Plain and simple, people relate better to those with whom they share a commonality.
-Whether it is race, gender, socio-economic status or other affiliations, we tend to feel safer with those who resemble us.
-In response, we are less inhibited, more relaxed and foster deeper conversations.
+Whether it is race, gender, socio-economic status, or other affiliations, we tend to feel safer with those who resemble us.
+In response, we are less inhibited, and more relaxed, and foster deeper conversations.
 These factors lead to far more effective coaching sessions.

 Trust Breeds Loyalty

 When employers are able to demonstrate trust in their employees, they are generally rewarded with the loyalty of their staff.
-Employees want to be seen as valuable, capable and able to make decisions with regards to their work without a huge amount of oversight.
+Employees want to be seen as valuable, capable, and able to make decisions with regard to their work without a huge amount of oversight.
 After all, you’ve hired them for their expertise.
 Diversifying your coaching staff sends a huge message that you trust your staff’s ability to choose the coach that is best for them.
-Yet another step in building a cohesive organization.
+This is yet another step in building a cohesive organization.

 Increased Productivity and Job Satisfaction